ryusock/kata-pencil/README.md

 This code kata simulates a graphite pencil.

 ## Dependencies
 Python 2.7 or 3.4+.
-Assuming running on OS X.
+Assuming running on Mac.

 This project uses the Python package `pytest` for testing.
 Ensure that the Python package installer `pip` is installed beforehand.